 All demos will be considered for the best demo award.
 An independent review committee will select the winner at the conference.

 Demos are an integral part of the UbiComp/ISWC conference.
 It is an opportunity for you to showcase your early implementations, prototypes work in-progress systems and even commercial products to a broad audience.
 It is your chance to engage the attendees and media representatives at a personal level and let them see, touch and experience the future of UbiComp/ISWC.
 Whether you are coming with new what-if scenarios, developing new technologies or using existing ones in novel ways, your submissions are welcome.

 Demos should be brief and repeatable so that it can be efficiently shown repeatedly to a large number of attendees.
 We particularly encourage demos that people can interact with, have physical sensors or artifacts and in general keep the audience engaged.

 What To Submit

-Your demo submission begins with a submission of a short video OR a 2 page abstract in SIGCHI Extended Abstracts template explaining your proposed demonstration scenario.
+Your demo submission begins with a submission of a short video OR a 2 page abstract using the ACM SIGCHI Master Article Template explaining your proposed demonstration scenario.